 If there is no conflict, then please state “The authors have no conflict of interest to report”.

 The abstract should be clear, descriptive, self-explanatory, and not longer than 200 words.
 The abstract should also be suitable for publication in abstracting services.
 Research Articles must have an abstract formatted as follows: Purpose, Methods, Results, Conclusion.

 Please list up to 5 keywords following the abstract.

 Materials and Methods

 Manuscripts including a literature review must clearly state whether or not it was performed systematically.
-A PRISMA checklist or other appropriate review guideline checklist should be provided for systematic review submissions.
-Details regarding participant randomization, rater blinding, unexpected complications that altered the original study design, etc., should be clearly defined in the Methods section of the manuscript.
+A PRISMA 2020 checklist must be provided for systematic review submissions, and a PRISMA-ScR must be provided for scoping reviews.

 Studies involving experimental subjects must comply with the IOS Press Use of Experimental Subjects Policy.

 Experiments involving human subjects must conform with the Declaration of Helsinki and be approved by a local Institutional Review Board.
 Compliance with the former and approval by the latter, including the approval number, MUST be provided in the Methods section or in a separate section at the end of the article.

 When experimental animals are used, the Methods section must briefly but explicitly state measures that were taken to minimize pain or discomfort, e.g., type and dose of anesthetic used.
 Experiments should be carried out in accordance with the European Communities Council Directive of 24 November 1986 (86/609/EEC) or the Guidelines by the NIH Office of Laboratory Animal Welfare regarding the care and use of animals for experimental procedures.